vdasu/deduplication/FL/README.md

 ## Usage

 The FL experiments use `config.py` script to the set the training parameters.
-The `config.py` script contains is documented with comments next to each parameter.
+The `config.py` script is documented with comments next to each parameter.
 Most of the parameters (learning rate, batch size, model, etc.) are self explanatory and the various options are described in the `config.py` file.
 We explain some of the important parameters here.

 1. `DUPLICATE_RATE`: The duplicate rate sets the percentage of duplicates among the datasets held by the clients.
 For example, a `DUPLICATE_RATE = 0.3` means that 30% of the data samples held by all clients is repeated more than once.
 2. `CLIENTS`: Sets the number of clients for FL training.
 The chosen dataset is equally divided among the number of clients.